 Please email your proposed blog piece to firstname.lastname@example.org.

-Once your blog piece has been submitted and accepted, we will review it.
-Within 1-2 business days, you will receive an edited version of your piece with added hyperlinks to appropriate ACC resources.
-We will then return the submission to you for final approval.
-Once you have approved the piece (within 2-3 business days) we will then notify you of your scheduled posting date.
+Once your blog piece has been submitted, we will review it and notify you within 1-2 business days of whether it has been accepted.
+If accepted, we will send you an edited version of your piece with added hyperlinks to appropriate ACC resources and return the submission to you for final approval.
+Upon your approval, we will notify you of your scheduled posting date.

-On the date of your posting ACC will tweet out a direct link to the blog post from the main ACC twitter account, ACCinhouse and similarly, include a blurb and direct link on the ACC.com homepage blog section.
-When the posting of the blog, tweet and homepage blurb have been posted you will receive confirmation via e-mail with the link for you to share with your own network.
+On the date of your posting, ACC will tweet out a direct link to the blog post from the main ACC twitter account, ACCinhouse and similarly, include a blurb and direct link on the ACC.com homepage.
+You will receive confirmation via e-mail with the link for you to share with your own network.

 Authors can submit a 40-word bio that includes their current title and relevant experience to accompany the published blog piece.
 Further biographical information and hyperlinks may be included at the discretion of the editorial staff.
-Photos can accompany your blog piece; authors can either send a relevant photo or a head-and-shoulder headshot.
+Photos can accompany your blog piece.